Skip to main content

 Once you have finished both circuits, it’s time for the main attraction.

 The train is slow and so takes around 15 minutes.
-Following the short train ride is a beautiful 20 minute bridge-walk across the river.
-And ar the end lays the best bit.
+Following the short train ride is a beautiful 20-minute bridge walk across the river.
+And at the end lies the best bit.

 The Devil’s Throat.

-A noisy combination of falls altogether thrusting with brute force to create a whimsical smoke-like mist.
+A noisy combination of falls together thrusting with brute force to create a whimsical smoke-like mist.

-But whatever you do decide most defintiely take the time visit the Argentina side.
-The fact it takes longer to explore this side proves there is far more views to offer.
+But whatever you do decide most definitely take the time to visit the Argentina side.
+The fact it takes longer to explore this side proves there are far more views to offer.

 Also, if you have yourself visited Foz do Iguaçu and have any info you feel our readers will benefit from, please do get in touch!
 We would really appreciate it.